CoderFundamentals/python/Support-Vector-Matrix/ReadMe.md

 - So when we think of numbers, then it can be represented with a magnitude and direction and can be considered as points in space

   ![Vector](https://raw.githubusercontent.com/CoderFundamentals/python/master/Support-Vector-Matrix/img/Vector.png)
-- Vectors also support basic operations such as addition, scalar multiplication.
-Also the general question of how long a vector is , is represented as Magnitude of the vector.
+-Vectors also support basic operations such as addition, scalar multiplication.
+A lso the general question of how long a vector is, is represented as Magnitude of the vector.
 The magnitude is calculated by using the Pythagoras formulae of distance.
 ![Vector](https://raw.githubusercontent.com/CoderFundamentals/python/master/Support-Vector-Matrix/img/Vector-Magnitude.png)

 #### Dot Product